Orobanche minor

 Orobanche minor, the hellroot, common broomrape, lesser broomrape, small broomrape, broomrape minor or clover broomrape, is a holoparasitic flowering plant belonging to the family Orobanchaceae.
 It is one of about 150 non-photosynthetic plants in the genus Orobanche that parasitize autotrophic plants.
+It is a federally listed noxious weed in the United States.

 Characteristics and growth requirements

 Orobanche minor grows to 0.5 m and is a perennial.